 The good news: My fridge has never looked better, and my kids can actually find what they’re looking for in it.
 The bad news: I’ve been spending a little too much time browsing Pinterest…

-- I did a little research and it turns out there are correct places for certain foods.
+- I did a little research and it turns out there are actually designated places for certain foods:

 - Milk shouldn’t be stored in the fridge door because the door is most susceptible to temperature fluctuation and you want your milk to stay cold.
 So I put mine on the bottom shelf (cold air sinks!) and that way the kids can help themselves.